Nonprofit Resources

 Enhance Your Fundraising with Planned Giving

 While planned gifts can be complex, taking the time to understand the different techniques and how they might enhance your nonprofit’s fundraising can pay off.
-Even small organizations can benefit from simpler options, and larger organizations may not be aware of all the techniques available.
+Even small organizations can benefit from simpler options, and larger organizations may not be aware of all the available techniques.

-Let’s take a look at the eight basic types of planned gifts, in order of increasing complexity.
-Note that this article is meant to provide a high-level overview of each.
+Let’s look at the eight basic types of planned gifts, in order of increasing complexity.
+Note that this article provides a high-level overview of each.
 Please contact us for more information or help in exploring any of these options for your organization.

 Bequests

-In a bequest, a donor provides a gift that transfers to your organization upon his or her death.
+In a bequest, a donor provides for a gift that transfers to your organization upon their death.
 Bequests can take several forms:

-• A “transfer on death securities registration” for stocks, bonds, and other securities held in a brokerage account (permitted in a number of states)
+• A “transfer on death securities registration” for stocks, bonds, and other securities held in a brokerage account.

-• A “transfer on death deed” for real property (permitted in a number of states)
+• A “transfer on death deed” for real property.

-• A “transfer on death vehicle registration” for an automobile (permitted in a number of states)
+• A “transfer on death vehicle registration” for an automobile.

 Key considerations:

-• Bequests by will are dependent on the donor possessing assets subject to his or her probate estate.
+• Bequests by will depend on the donor having assets subject to their probate estate.

 Life Insurance Gifts